johnL128/excel-to-mysql-automation/README.md

 **Tools:** Python, MySQL, OpenPyXL

 ## Description
-This project demonstrates a workflow for automating the transfer of sales data from Excel to a MySQL database using **Python**.
+This project demonstrates a workflow for automating the transfer of sales data from Excel to a MySQL database using python.
 The script handles data cleaning, aggregation, and automated updates to the database, reducing manual workload and improving data accuracy.

 **Note:** The project is based on real-world-style data, but no sensitive company information is included.
 Sample or mock data can be used to run the scripts safely.